Last Updated on September 16, 2023

-My parents returned home and drove me to the nearest hospital where I was admitted into the emergency room.
+My parents returned home and we traveled to the nearest hospital where I was admitted to the emergency room.
 I told them about my appendix but because I mentioned to them that I had a minor sore throat (I have a very sensitive voice and I think this was actually related to talking loudly on New Year’s Eve and nothing beyond that) they suspected it might be COVID-19 related.

-For this reason alone, I was placed into a COVID isolation unit as a waiting area.
+For this reason alone, I was placed in a COVID isolation unit as a waiting area.

 On the Hospital Floor in Pain